YOUR FRIENDS' ACTIVITY

 February 6: Women over 30 were granted the vote in 1918 after decades of campaigning for universal suffrage.

-It was the First World War that did much to alter the notion of a woman's place in society.
+It was World War I which did much to alter the notion of a woman's place in society.
 As more and more men enlisted for the Great War, women found themselves taking on more responsible positions.

-Women found employment as bus conductors and factory workers, roles which before the war "would have been considered degrading even perhaps impossible for a woman to handle," according to the narrator.
+Women found employment as bus conductors and factory workers, roles which before the war "would have been considered degrading even perhaps impossible for a woman to handle", says the narrator.

 "But new jobs meant more money, new freedoms, greater confidence; in short - a new emancipation."